 Can Someone Get an Associate’s Degree in One Year or Less?

-If you choose to attend Fremont College, an Associate’s degree can be obtained from our private college in as little as 15 months, depending on the program you choose.
+If you choose to attend Fremont University, an Associate’s degree can be obtained from our private college in as little as 15 months, depending on the program you choose.
 At a traditional college, it might take two years for students to obtain their associate’s degree.
 Opting for an associate’s degree is one of the fastest ways for any student to earn a college degree, which can then be used for applying to entry-level jobs or furthering education.

 For some students, spending two years of their lives in learning institutions is a very time-consuming endeavor.
 Time waits for no one, and a number of students might feel that they cannot simply wait to get to work.
 The right college, however, may have a schedule in which a student can graduate quickly and still be available to work if needed.

 While traditional colleges might not be a good fit for a number of students, there is good news…students who are in a rush to earn their associate’s degree may now earn their undergraduate degrees while working by attending a private college who have these options available.
 This helps in obtaining a degree while preparing for a dream job.
 In fact, this is just one of the many advantages of earning an Associates degree from an accelerated accredited college.